Concavity property of minimal $L^{2}$ integrals with Lebesgue measurable gain II

+In \cite{popovici05}, Popovici established a $k$-jets $L^2$ extension theorem, which is a generalization of Ohsawa-Takegoshi's $L^2$ extension theorem.
+In \cite{Demailly15}, Demailly proved an $L^2$ extension theorem from a possibly non-reduced subvariety.
+Hosono \cite{hosono} proved an optimal $k$-jets $L^2$ extension theorem for bounded pseudoconvex domain with Green type function and trivial gain ($c\equiv 1$).
+Rao-Zhang \cite{RaoZhang 21} proved an $L^2$ extension theorem for jets with variable denominators.
+Zhou-Zhu \cite{ZhouZhuJAG} proved an optimal $L^2$ extension theorem from non-reduced subvariety on weakly pseudoconvex K\"ahler manifolds for smooth gain which optimized Demailly's result in \cite{Demailly15} (for the Stein case see also Li-Xu-Zhou \cite{LiXuZhou23}).

-Recall that (2) is the equality in the optimal 0-jet $L^2$ extension problem on open Riemann surfaces with trivial weights $\varphi\equiv0$ and trivial gain $c\equiv1$.
+The equality part of Suita conjecture corresponds to the equality in the optimal 0-jet $L^2$ extension problem on open Riemann surfaces with trivial weights $\varphi\equiv0$ and trivial gain $c\equiv1$.
 Then it is natural to ask

-\begin{Problem} Can one characterize the holding of the equality in optimal $k$-jets $L^2$ extension problem on open Riemann surfaces, where $k$ is a nonnegative integer? \end{Problem}
+\begin{Problem} Can one characterize the equality in optimal $k$-jets $L^2$ extension problem on open Riemann surfaces, where $k$ is a nonnegative integer? \end{Problem}

-When the weights $\varphi$ are harmonic and gain is trivial ($c\equiv1$), Guan-Zhou \cite{guan-zhou13ap} gave an affirmative answer to 0-jet version of Problem \ref{pb:equality}, which was conjectured by Yamada \cite{Yamada}.

-When the weights $\varphi$ are subharmonic and gain is smooth, Guan-Mi \cite{GM} gave an affirmative answer to 0-jet version of Problem \ref{pb:equality}.
-When the weights $\varphi$ may not be subharmonic and gain is Lebesgue measurable, Guan-Yuan \cite{GY-concavity} gave an affirmative answer to 0-jet version of Problem \ref{pb:equality}.
+Assume that $k=0$.
+When the weights $\varphi$ are harmonic and gain is trivial ($c\equiv1$), Guan-Zhou \cite{guan-zhou13ap} gave an affirmative answer to 0-jet version of Problem \ref{pb:equality}, which was called extended Suita conjecture conjectured by Yamada \cite{Yamada}.
+When the weights $\varphi$ are subharmonic and gain is smooth, using the concavity of minimal $L^2$ integrals, Guan-Mi \cite{GM} gave an affirmative answer to 0-jet version of Problem \ref{pb:equality}.
+When the weights $\varphi$ may not be subharmonic and gain is Lebesgue measurable, using the concavity of minimal $L^2$ integrals, Guan-Yuan \cite{GY-concavity} gave an affirmative answer to 0-jet version of Problem \ref{pb:equality}.

-In the present article, we give an affirmative answer to Problem \ref{pb:equality}.
+In the present article, we give a characterization for the equality in optimal k-jets $L^2$ extension problem on open Riemann surfaces \emph{by using the concavity property of minimal $L^2$ integrals,} which gives an affirmative answer to Problem \ref{pb:equality}.